I got my first credit card before my 16th birthday.

 I realize now, looking back, that I didn’t fully appreciate the arrangement’s practical import.
 After graduation, my credit score was significantly above my cohort average, and my student loan debt burden significantly lower (though that wasn’t all due to my parents’ generosity with that particular loan).
 With relatively sound financial footing, I was able to hit the ground running in a place of my own – and, eventually, to make the major purchases I mentioned up top.
 I’m literally and figuratively indebted to my parents for their selflessness and support.

-You Might Also Like: Student loan debt is a crushing burden for millions of students, recent graduates, and hardworking folks years or even decades removed from graduation.
+Also of note: Sudent loan debt is a crushing burden for millions of students, recent graduates, and hardworking folks years or even decades removed from graduation.
 If you’re struggling to get a handle on your personal student debts or worry that you’re tracing an unsustainable financial trajectory, check out our guide to reducing or avoiding student loan debt.

 14. Consider a Secured Credit Card